 There really is no place like home.
 You’ll have to admit that deep down, you did miss the familiarity of it all.
 Try to be present in the moment and enjoy the comfort of sleeping in your bed.
 Make plans to meet all your friends.
 You’ll have plenty to catch up on.
 If you have pets, spend a little extra time cuddling and playing with them.
 They definitely missed you while you were gone too.

-Studies show that people who exercise have improved moods and perform better in the workplace when compared to those who don’t.1
+Studies show that people who exercise have improved moods and perform better in the workplace when compared to those who don’t.1 A jog, some light stretching, or yoga before work may help you feel happier and more alert at your workplace.

 4. Eat Brain Healthy Foods